ulfalizer/nesalizer/README.md

 # Nesalizer #

-A work-in-progress NES emulator.
-Includes a real-time rewind feature that correctly reverses sound (see [this YouTube video](https://www.youtube.com/watch?v=qCQkYrQo9fI)), and should hopefully include some other cool features later on :).
+A work-in-progress NES emulator with a real-time rewind feature that correctly reverses sound (see [this YouTube video](https://www.youtube.com/watch?v=qCQkYrQo9fI)).
+It should hopefully include some other cool features later on :).
 Still lacks a GUI and persistent (on-disk) save states.

 See the end of the README for some screenshot.